siddingducks/siddingducks/README.md

 ## Hi there! 🚀

 I'm **Sid**, a young developer with a knack for data and a love for crafting accessible web applications.
 I have 6 years of experience in programming, specializing in **full-stack web development**.
-Additionally, I'm proficient in **data management and visulaization tools** such as Python, SQL, Tableau, and more.
+Additionally, I'm proficient in **data management and visulaization tools**.
+Check below for all the tools I'm skilled in!

-### **Languages, Softwares, and Tools**
+### **Languages and Tools**

 <div>
 	<code><img width="50" src="https://user-images.githubusercontent.com/25181517/183423507-c056a6f9-1ba8-4312-a350-19bcbc5a8697.png" alt="Python" title="Python"/></code>